Reviews for FronteraFest Performances

 There's a core here of irreverent, smart alecky writing that delivers a good time on stage.
 The sketch format doesn't allow much character exposition, so we're provided jagged humor tied to the incongruities of the imagined situations.

 Playwright Bastion Carboni has some good ideas but he gets in their way.
 There are five ingenious skits in this Long Fringe entertainment but he has the mistaken impression that an audience will be as interested in the creative process as he is.Carboni has actress Jenny Keto preface the evening with a confused, swaggering but finally non-helpful appearance as "the playwright."
-And at the end of a pretty enertaining evening he brings on the director(?) and …
+And at the end of a pretty enertaining evening he brings on the director(?) …

 Read more »

-Review: Our Angle in Heaven by FronteraFest
+Review: Kill Will by FronteraFest

-Review: Our Angle in Heaven by FronteraFest
+Review: Kill Will by FronteraFest

 by Michael Meigs